crisap94/MHZ19/README.md

     MH-Z19 Tx   to Arduino Digital Pin (Serial Rx pin)
     MH-Z19 Rx   to Arduino Digital Pin (Serial Tx pin)
     other MH-Z19 pins are not used.

+* Wiring the MH-Z19 through PWM use a PWM pin from your Arduino,ESP8266 or ESP32
 * Read sample source code.
 It's very simple !

 # caution

-* MH-Z19 is supporting PWM , but this library is supporting only serial connection.
-* this library is testing only ESP-WROOM-02/32(ESP8266/ESP32) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.
+* This library is testing only ESP-WROOM-02/32(ESP8266/ESP32) boards. if you can't execute this library on your arduino (or clone) boards, please contact me.

+* The Sensor works better with UART protocol, thorugh pwm can only read values.

-# MHZ19_uart library function
+# MHZ19 library function

 ## Constractor

-* MHZ19_uart
+* MHZ19
   normal constractor. if you use this constractor, you must execute begin() function after this constractor execute.

-* MHZ19_uart(int rx, int tx)
+* MHZ19(int rx, int tx)
   setting rx and tx pin, and initialize Software Serial.

+* MHZ19(int pwm_pin)
+  settings pwm pin.

-## public function
+## public function for UART

 * void begin(int rx, int tx)
   setting rx and tx pin, and initialize Software Serial.